Phaal, hot or not?

 For those that do want this one hot (and that's fine too!) the strong flavours from the sauce are perfect for carrying chilli heat.
-When making this curry hot, we use two different types of fresh chilli (along with the Kashmiri chillies in the paste and a sprinkling of chilli powder!).
-This not only guarantees heat, but provides a wonderful combination of flavours - the smokiness of the kashmiri chillies, the sweetness of the red chilli, and the bitterness of the green chillies.
+When making this curry hot, we use fresh chillies (along with the Kashmiri chillies in the paste and a sprinkling of chilli powder!).
+This not only guarantees heat but provides a wonderful combination of flavours - the smokiness of the kashmiri chillies and the bitterness of the green chillies.
 And we have some customers who like it even hotter!
 For this, they enjoy the addition of a chopped naga chilli!

 Whatever your preference of curry, be it mild or mouth-numbingly hot, we really hope you give the Phaal a go this month and discover a tasty new curry.

 Try the Phaal this season with slow-cooked lamb or game.
 It will also work well with roasted vegetables like squashes and mushrooms.
 Garnish it with fresh coriander when serving.